ssoudan/sapiens/README.md

 This will probably try to take over the world and if it doesn't succeed, empty your bank account and kill all the remaining polar bears trying to do so.

+More seriously, this code allows chatGPT-generated code to be executed, you might want to consider some sandboxing before running it on your machine.

 ## Usage

 `.env` file with: